jimhigson/oboe.js/writing/main/5_Implementation.md

 is a variation on the Observer pattern which removes the need for each unit to obtain a reference to the previous one so that it may observe it, giving a highly decoupled shape to the library.
-Once everything is wired into the bus very little central control is required and the larger behaviours emerge as the consequence of this interaction between finer ones.
-One downside is perhaps that a central event bus does not lend itself to a UML class diagram, giving a diagram shape with an event bus as a central hub and everything else hanging off it as spokes.
+Once everything is wired into the bus no central control is required and the larger behaviours emerge as the consequence of interaction between finer ones.

 Automated testing
 -----------------